 For the final event of this important year, NWHG invited members of the Watts family to unveil a plaque to Nottingham Suffragette Helen Kirkpatrick Watts in the Arboretum on Friday the 14th December.
 The family had joined NWHG two years ago to help us plant a juniper tree in Helen’s memory, and returned to Nottingham for the plaque unveiling.

-At times, the organisation had been tiring and rather stressful, but the end results were always so enjoyable and rewarding that we all agreed that each event had been well worth the effort.
+At times, organising these events had been tiring and rather stressful, but the end results were always so enjoyable and rewarding that we all agreed that each event had been well worth the effort.
 But Nottingham Women’s History Group is not taking a back seat in 2019!
 Rather, we are looking forward to exploring the effect the newly won vote and accompanying legislation, such as the Adult Education Act 1919 and the Sex Disqualification (Removal) Act 1919, had on women, in terms of opening up educational opportunities and professions to women.

 Sian from Nottingham Women’s History Group